-We have established service standards to give our staff direction when confronted with a situation that is new and unusual.
-They consider the standards in sequence and devise the best solution to move forward.
+We have also established service standards to give our staff direction when confronted with a situation that is new and unusual.
+They consider these standards in sequence and devise the best solution to move forward.
 This allows us to provide you with an entire team of proactive agents to operate on your behalf.
 The standards are:

 - One of our HVAC partners received a call from a client notifying us that their A/C unit had gone out, and that they had an infant in their home that was rapidly overheating.
 This required immediate escalation.

-- We received a call for an apartment complex, because a tenant has been locked out and was in danger.
+- We received a call for an apartment complex, because a tenant had been locked out and was in danger.
 Acting quickly was imperative.

 Because we prepare our agents for these types of calls, and they have safety first at the forefront of their minds-clients can rest assured that their callers will receive responsive, immediate assistance.

 In the early days of the industry, a constant phrase used in training was: when in doubt, reach the customer with the message.
-Times and technology have changed, and so have training methods, but the fundamental point is still the same.
+Times and technology have changed, but the fundamental point still remains the same.
 When in doubt—reach out.
 Our agents are trained to do everything to help the caller and our customers.
-Too often, people look for shortcuts and do the least they can do—we do the most we can to serve.
+Too often, people look for shortcuts and do the least they can do—our agents strive to do the most that they can do to serve.

 There were times when a message was delivered that only said, “Ask them to call me.”
 Clearly, the “meat” of the message was missing.
 From taking a thorough message, to returning the call to clarify a detail, to checking with the office to make sure that the “always on call” is still in place−our agents understand that it is a requirement of their job to bridge every potential communication gap that might exist to help our callers.